Exposing the dead-cone effect of jet quenching in QCD medium: Observation of the dead-cone in A+A collisions

 \section{Observation of the dead-cone in A+A collisions}

-In Fig.~\ref{fig:dcinAA}, the number of jets normalized splitting-angle distributions of charm-quark initiated splittings for $\rm D^0$-meson tagged jets and light parton initiated splittings for inclusive jets are calculated in Pb+Pb collisions at $\rm \sqrt{s}=5.02$~TeV displayed in the upper panels denoted as solid lines in different colors respectively.
-Then the ratio of these two distributions, which potentially can be served as an observable $\rm R^{AA}(\theta)$, is expected to help expose the possible suppression in the dead-cone region of splitting-angle $\rm \theta$.
-It is exactly what we observed in Fig.~\ref{fig:dcinAA} in which the ratios are taken in the bottom panels; similar suppression at the $\rm \theta_{dc} < m_c/E_\text{Radiator}$ regions as in the case of p+p is observed.
-The no-quark mass (dead-cone) limit is also plotted as a reference.
-By comparing the $\rm R^{AA}(\theta)$ distributions as functions of $\rm \ln{(1/\theta)}$ with the no quark mass (dead-cone) limit at the different radiators' energy intervals, we find such suppression begins to vanish when the energy of the radiator increases.
+In Fig.~\ref{fig:dcinAA}, we calculate the splitting-angle distributions normalized to the number of jets for both $\rm D^0$-meson tagged jets and inclusive jets respectively in Pb+Pb collisions at $\rm \sqrt{s}=5.02$~TeV displayed in the upper panels, denoted as solid lines in different colors.
+They are presented in the same three energy intervals of the radiators as in p+p, furthermore, the results for light flavor initiated jets case are also plotted as no-quark mass (dead-cone) reference.
+Then the ratio of these two distributions is expected to help expose the possible suppression in the dead-cone region of splitting-angle $\rm \theta$.
+By comparing the $\rm R^{AA}(\theta)$ distributions as a function of $\rm \ln{(1/\theta)}$ with the no quark mass (dead-cone) limit at the different radiators' energy intervals, we find such suppression begins to vanish when the energy of the radiator increases.
 However, there will also be a mass effect in the collisional energy loss mechanism which is not expected to be affected by such suppression in the dead-cone region of the splitting angle.
 It is important to investigate such pollution to isolate the observation of the dead-cone effect implemented in the radiative energy loss mechanism.